GuiPimenta-Dev/lambda-forge-docs/docs/page5.md

 In Lambda Forge, the pipelines for development, staging, and production are meticulously organized within distinct files, found at `infra/stacks/dev_stack.py`, `infra/stacks/staging_stack.py`, and `infra/stacks/prod_stack.py`, respectively.

-Each stage is designed to operate with its own set of isolated resources, such as database tables, SQS queues, and more, to ensure that changes in one environment do not inadvertently affect another.
+Each stage is designed to operate with its own set of isolated resources, to ensure that changes in one environment do not inadvertently affect another.

 <div class="admonition note">
 <p class="admonition-title">Note</p>